collective/collective.cmissearch/README.rst

  - Go to *Manage portlets* in your Plone site were you would like to add a CMIS search portlet.

- - Select *CMIS Search portlet* from the list.
+ - Select *CMIS Search portlet* from the *Add portlet...* drop-down menu.

 .. _CMIS: http://docs.oasis-open.org/cmis/CMIS/v1.0/cs01/cmis-spec-v1.0.html